SolidLabResearch/Bashlib/bashlib/solid/README.md

 #### perms
 This command enables the listing, editing and removing of resource permisssions.
 This command only supports `Web Access Controls resources (.acl)`, and does not support `Access Control Policies resources (.acp)`.
 Editing permissions can be done by supplying a set of permissions.
 These permissions must be formatted according to the description below.
+**note: Editing permissions for a specific WebID or public permissions will remove all prior assigned permissions.** E.g. editing permissions to assign read permissions to a WebID will remove prior assigned write permissions!

 The `--pretty` flag can be set to display the results in a table format when listing resource permissions and is ignored for other options.